zhuohoudeputao/Rule-Learning/README.md

 # Rule-Learning
 A repository for rule learning part in machine learing course.
+I will translate Chinese into English when I complete my course.